polarwinkel/plotLine.js/README.md

 __This is still work in progress, the api might change during 2022!__

+Maybe someday I will add support for bar diagrams.

-Feel free to contribute !
+Feel free to contribute!